paradigmshift/mozartreina/_posts/2012-07-25-unit-tests-lisp.md

 layout: post
 title: Unit Testing in Common Lisp
 ---
-### A Little about the History of Testing in Software Development
+### The History of Testing in Software Development
 According to the [wikipedia entry on testing](http://en.wikipedia.org/wiki/Software_testing#History), testing, or writing unit-tests, sprung from a desire to formally separate debugging (which can be described as "fixing" errors *when they appear*) from assertion or verification (making sure that the code is correct).

 Whereas debugging can be seen as a reactive practice, *testing* is seen as a proactive method in which you don't wait for a bug to show up but actively try to produce one.
 This can be seen in the [work](http://www.amazon.com/The-Software-Testing-Glenford-Myers/dp/0471043281) of [Glenford Myers](http://en.wikipedia.org/wiki/Glenford_Myers), who emphasized *breakage testing*, or "a successful test is one that finds a bug".